Seby Zavala Player Props: White Sox vs. Angels

 Angels Pitching Rankings

-- The 8.8 strikeouts per nine innings compiled by the Angels pitching staff ranks 14th in the league.
+- The Angels pitching staff ranks 12th in the league with a collective 8.9 strikeouts per nine innings.

-- The Angels' 4.18 team ERA ranks 15th across all MLB pitching staffs.
+- The Angels have the 15th-ranked team ERA across all league pitching staffs (4.17).

-- In his last outing on Wednesday against the Boston Red Sox, the righty went seven scoreless innings while surrendering two hits.
+- In his most recent appearance on Thursday, the left-hander tossed six innings against the Boston Red Sox, allowing one earned run while surrendering five hits.

-- The 27-year-old has an ERA of 4.95, with 7.4 strikeouts per nine innings, in seven games this season.
-Opponents have a .252 batting average against him.
+- In nine games this season, the 33-year-old has a 4.81 ERA and 5.5 strikeouts per nine innings, while allowing a batting average of .279 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.